virtualspark/time2vec_ethereum/README.md

 ![image](https://user-images.githubusercontent.com/39383679/126915761-562aa354-e0e4-4261-84f2-68f5491b808b.png)

-For a given scalar notion of time τ , Time2Vec of τ , denoted as t2v(τ), is a vector of size k + 1 where t2v(τ)[i] is the i th element of t2v(τ), F is a periodic activation function, and ωi and ϕi are learnable parameters.
+For a given scalar notion of time τ , Time2Vec of τ , denoted as t2v(τ), is a vector of size k + 1 where t2v(τ)[i] is the i th element of t2v(τ), F is a periodic activation function (which is a sine function), and ωi and ϕi are learnable parameters.
+For more info regarding the paper of Time2Vec, here is the link: https://arxiv.org/pdf/1907.05321.pdf

 #### Part 4 - Use KerasGridSearch to find the best parameters (with the best score) to use for the Time2Vec + LSTM model